 Puget Sound Energy is underway with Energize Eastside, an electrical facilities project to site and build approximately 18 miles of new 230-kilovolt transmission line from Redmond to Renton, through Bellevue.

 The city is engaged in the permit review of PSE's proposed Energize Eastside project.
-In addition, the city is reviewing construction permits for the Council-approved Lake Hills-Phantom Lake Transmission Line project.
+In addition, the city has approved construction permits for PSE's Lake Hills-Phantom Lake Transmission Line project (fact sheet).

 2018 Franchise Agreement and related Memoranda of Understanding including 2019 Vegetation Management, plus Bridle Trails 2019 circuit map